Abhijeet18t/RapidStocks/README.md

 # RapidStocks
-An app  that fetches real-time global equities stocks using REST API.
+An app that fetches global equity share deatils using RapidAPI.